AssetOrbit

 How to Read Stock Charts

 It links closing prices with a line to provide a streamlined perspective of the stock’s direction.
-Line charts are great for determining long-term patterns and market movements.
+Line charts are excellent for determining long-term patterns and market movements.

 Simply plot closing prices on the Y-axis against time on the X-axis to produce a line chart.
 A basic line chart is created by connecting each closing price with a line.